 As part of the presentation of market risks, IFRS 7 also requires disclosures on how hypothetical changes in risk variables affect the price of financial instruments.
-As at 31 December 2017 and 31 December 2016, the Company holds investments, which could be affected by risk variables such as stock exchange prices.
+As at 31 December 2018 and 31 December 2017, the Company holds investments, which could be affected by risk variables such as stock exchange prices.

-The Company had MKD 63,925 thousand investments in equity of other entities that are publically traded on the Macedonian Stock Exchange as at 31 December 2017, 20% rise in market price would have caused (ceteris paribus) MKD 12,785 thousand gain, while similar decrease would have caused the same loss in the Profit for the year.
-The amount of the investments in equity of other entities that are publically traded on the Macedonian Stock Exchange is MKD 60,366 thousand as at 31 December 2016, therefore 20% rise in market price would have caused (ceteris paribus) MKD 12,073 thousand gain, while similar decrease would have caused the same loss in the Profit for the year.
+The Company had MKD 103,306 thousand investments in equity of other entities that are publically traded on the Macedonian Stock Exchange as at 31 December 2018, 20% rise in market price would have caused (ceteris paribus) MKD 20,661 thousand gain, while similar decrease would have caused the same loss in the Profit or Loss.
+The amount of the investments in equity of other entities that are publically traded on the Macedonian Stock Exchange is MKD 63,925 thousand as at 31 December 2017, therefore 20% rise in market price would have caused (ceteris paribus) MKD 12,785 thousand gain, while similar decrease would have caused the same loss in the Profit or Loss.